ben-lerch/HGAP-3.0/README.md

 #Algorithm Modules

+##FALCON

-The overall workflow for HGAP is as follows.
+The overall workflow for FALCON is as follows.
 Filter subreads.
 Find all subread overlaps.
 Do error correction.
 Find all subread overlaps again.
 Compute optimal paths connecting the reads through overlaps and track breaks between paths.
 Generate a consensus sequence for each complete path.
 Refine the assembly, fixing small SNP-type errors.
 Align raw subreads to draft contigs.
 Use alignments to refine draft contigs, correcting miscalls to generate a polished assembly.